imZEH/Tabulation-System-PHP/README.md

 <h3>Tools / Programming Languages</h3>
 PHP - Backend to Commmunicate Database.<br>
 HTML,CSS,JS - For Templating<br>
-MYSQL Server - DBMS usedto manage The data on Database.<br>
+MYSQL Server - DBMS used to manage The data on Database.<br>

 Notepad++ - the IDE use to develop<br>
 MYSQL Query Browser - DBMS GUI Tool